ribafs/admin-br/README.md

-# Implementação de ACL no CakePHP 3 com interface web
+# Implementando ACL no CakePHP 3 com interface web

 ## Testado com até a versão 3.7.7 do CakePHP.